tsroten/zhon/README.rst

 Zhon
 ====

-Zhon is a Python module that provides constants commonly used in Chinese text processing.
+Zhon is a Python package that provides constants commonly used in Chinese text processing.
 Current support includes Han characters and radicals, Pinyin, Zhuyin, and CC-CEDICT characters.